Xaque8787/m3uparser/README.md

 and then add those as either new libraries to your media server, or, using jellyfin as an example, edit your current TV Show and Movie library to include those VOD folders.

-I myself seperate my VOD .strm library from my digital library.
+I myself separate my VOD .strm library from my digital library.
 As in, in my jellyfin server I have each a Movies, TV Shows, Movie VOD, TV VOD library.
-This allows some flexability if for some reason a VOD library needs to be rebuilt or something goes wrong, it doesnt affect my non .strm library.
+This allows some flexibility if for some reason a VOD library needs to be rebuilt or something goes wrong, it doesnt affect my non .strm library.